VysotskiVadim/VysotskiVadim.blog/_drafts/generic-programming-2.markdown

 listOfB.add(new D()); // fine
 B b = listOfB.get(0); // won't compile
 ```
-In Java developers specify wildcards at the place of usage, it called *use-site variance*.
+In Java, developers specify wildcards at the place of usage, that approach is called *use-site variance*.

 #### Pros {#java_generics_pros}
 As you can see all C++ templates disadvantages which we mentioned above have been solved.